rafapolo/celohuobihack/README.md

   The Smart Node Agent has a contract deployed on the Celo network with an IPNS path string.
 This path is used by the dApp as a decentralized oracle providing updated information on our preprocessed Huobi market data.
 This contract also stores on-chain orders.
 Though it operates by itself, the Agent can call Mento stability mechanism for conversions and transfers, and it also integrates the Huobi API - executing centralized orders and withdraws.

-  The Agent should be kept awake, constantly checking new cReal deposits and reading Huobi websockets market ticks for the USDT pairs potentially tradable for Celo Reais on our own mechanism.
+  The Agent should be kept awake, constantly checking new cReal deposits and reading Huobi websockets market ticks for the CUSD pairs potentially tradable for Celo Reais on our own mechanism.
 For each price_change event, the prices+fees are calculated as cR\$ Real and published through IPNS on a distributed metadata.json

   The Interplanetary File System protocol is extended with the proposed IPNS Name System, solving the problem of a distributed file having an distinct address on each update, unable to have a unique URL for the updated file.
 We encode the ipns:// path on the smart contract, enabling the dApp to read an always-updated version of the metadata.json provided off-chain by the Agent.